Astros vs. Orioles MLB Betting Odds, Trends & Prediction

 Baltimore Orioles DFS Spin

-Orioles right fielder Anthony Santander drove in the majority of his team’s runs in their 7-5 win over the Astros on Friday.
-Hitting out of the cleanup spot, the 29-year-old switch hitter went 2 for 4 with a homer, 4 RBIs, and 2 runs scored.
-Across 531 plate appearances this year, Santander is batting .238 with 38 homers, 86 RBIs, and an OPS of .831.
-Anthony Santander has an OPS of .848 against left-handed pitching this season.
-That fact means that the Orioles outfielder could have some DFS value against Astros lefty starter Framber Valdez on Saturday.
+Orioles catcher Adley Rutschman had one-third of his club’s hits in their 3-2 win over the Astros on Saturday.
+Hitting out of the #2 spot in the lineup, the Oregon State alum went 2 for 3 with a double and a walk.
+Across 516 plate appearances this year, Rutschman is hitting .265 with 18 homers, 71 RBIs, and a .752 OPS.
+Adley Rutschman is hitting .343 with an OPS of .933 against left-handed pitching this season.
+That fact means the Baltimore backstop could have some DFS value against Astros southpaw starter Yusei Kikuchi on Sunday.

 Astros vs. Orioles MLB Betting Trends